Windsor Locks tornado: Storm synopsis

 No tornado watches or warnings were issued before the storm struck.
 This was later determined to be because of missing atmospheric sounding data, as well as an incorrect assessment of the height of the tropopause, which led to an underestimation of the strength of the thunderstorm which produced the tornado.
 Although a severe thunderstorm warning was issued at 2:57 pm, very few people received the warnings in time.

-Eyewitness reports have the tornado ripping the roof off a grocery store in Wethersfield, Connecticut.
+Eyewitness reports said the tornado ripped the roof off a grocery store in Wethersfield, Connecticut.
 Trees were uprooted in East Hartford, Connecticut.
 The tornado then touched down in Poquonock, Connecticut, a village in the town of Windsor, just north of Hartford.
 Poquonock Elementary School was heavily damaged; fortunately, students were sent home early at 1:30 pm on Wednesdays.
 Students at a Brownie meeting were led into a hallway just before the auditorium they had been in was destroyed.
 The historic Poquonock Community Church building had its roof ripped off.
 All but one of the stained glass windows from the old church was salvaged.
 The tornado traveled almost due north, an unusual direction for a tornado.
 The most severe damage occurred along River Road, Hollow Brook Road, Pioneer Drive and Settler Circle, where large frame houses were left "in splinters".

 The tornado roughly followed Connecticut Route 75 just east of Bradley International Airport.
 The airport's weather station recorded a wind gust of 39 m/s as the tornado passed nearby.
 A United Airlines flight with 114 passengers was attempting to land as the tornado was passing the airport; the pilot saw the tornado and was able to abort the landing just in time.
-The tornado then crossed the northern portion of the airport, where the New England Air Museum was located.
+The tornado then crossed the northern portion of the airport, where the Bradley Air Museum (now the New England Air Museum) was located.
 More than 20 vintage aircraft were completely destroyed, with many more damaged.
 The museum's hangar was also rendered unusable.
-The tornado moved north into Feeding Hills before dissipating near the Westfield city line, about five miles north of the Massachusetts state line.
+The tornado moved north into Feeding Hills before dissipating near the Westfield city line, about five miles (8 km) north of the Massachusetts state line.

 The tornado was accompanied by more than 7 cm of rain, and several instances of downburst winds.
 Damage from downburst winds was reported across the Connecticut River in Enfield.